Effect of Brexit on Gibraltar: Finance industry

-Brexit Agreement
+Brexit withdrawal agreement

+The question of the status of Gibraltar threatened to derail the UK–EU Brexit negotiations (2017–2019).
 On 18 October 2018, the Spanish Prime Minister, Pedro Sánchez, announced that he had reached an agreement with Britain, declaring the Gibraltar protocol "resolved".
-He stated that the Spanish government would hold no objection to the United Kingdom leaving the EU as regards the situation of Gibraltar being a British Overseas Territory which was then within the EU.
-It was also agreed that any dispute which Spain had or may have over the sovereignty of Gibraltar would not affect any future trade agreement between Britain and the EU.
+He stated that the Spanish government would hold no objection to the United Kingdom leaving the EU as regards the situation of Gibraltar being a British Overseas Territory (which was then also within the EU).
+They had also agreed that any dispute which Spain had or may have over the sovereignty of Gibraltar would not affect any future trade agreement between Britain and the EU.

-On 22 November 2018, Pedro Sánchez threatened that Spain would veto Brexit if Spanish concerns over Gibraltar were not addressed.
+On 22 November 2018, Pedro Sánchez threatened that Spain would veto the withdrawal agreement if Spanish concerns over Gibraltar were not addressed.
 Two days later, on Saturday 24 November, British EU Ambassador Sir Tim Barrow, assured the Spanish leadership that no future trade deals around Brexit would relate to Gibraltar's market, which cleared the way for the Brexit deal to pass.
 The deal, agreed in November 2018, covered Gibraltar and the territory was also included in transitional arrangements which lasted until the end of 2020.
 However, post transition-period agreements remained to be negotiated between the stakeholders.

 Post-Brexit treaty negotiations

 Brexit arrangements agreed between the UK and EU on 24 December 2020 did not cover Gibraltar.
 An agreement reached on 31 December 2020 allowed Gibraltar to join the Schengen Area in principle, but a treaty on the matter remained to be agreed.
-Spain's foreign minister, Arancha González Laya said that she anticipated that it would take about six months to negotiate and conclude a treaty but that in the meantime Spain would work to ensure that mobility at the border would be "as fluid as possible".
+Spain's foreign minister, Arancha González Laya, said that she anticipated that it would take about six months to negotiate and conclude a treaty but that in the meantime Spain would work to ensure that mobility at the border would be "as fluid as possible".
 On 31 December 2020 both Spain and the UK Government wrote to the President of the European Commission asking them to seek a mandate to create a treaty concerning movement of labour and goods, the environment, citizens rights, continued recognition of documents etc. An agreement was reached on the creation of a special committee to handle Gibraltar–EU matters, such as free movement for people and border controls, containing only representatives from Spain and the UK.

-Movement over the border
+Cross-border movement

 On 31 December 2020, Spain and the United Kingdom reached an agreement in principle under which Gibraltar would join the European Union's Schengen Area.
 This cleared the way for the European Union and the UK to start formal negotiations on the matter.
 Elements of the proposed agreement are: